 Think improving your click–through rate (CTR) is all about design?
 That’s where you’re wrong.

 The average internet user is served 1,700 banner ads per month.
+The Google Display Network alone reaches 90% of global Internet users.
 We’ve all heard the stats: you’re more likely to complete Navy SEAL training or climb Mount Everest than click on a banner ad, etc…

 But do not be disheartened – that’s for the sheep.
 We’re talking about leaving the herd behind and creating truly exceptional banner campaigns.

 The literature on ‘bold copy’ and ‘exciting design’ in relation to improving click-through rate is in abundance and quite frankly, tired.
 This article outlines how to improve your CTR through optimisation across channels and audiences.
 It will also introduce a new approach to your display advertising through innovative design.

 While banner blindness is real, why would marketers be heavily investing in display ads if they didn’t work?
 Last year’s worldwide ad spend increased by 15% while digital ad spending is projected to reach US$701.20bn in 2023.
 People must be clicking.

 By now you already know the merits of ‘bold copy’ and ‘exciting design’, so we won’t bore you with that.
 Instead, this article outlines how to improve your CTR through optimisation across channels and audiences.
 It will also introduce a new approach to your display advertising through innovative design.

 What is click-through rate (CTR)

 Click-through rate (CTR) is a digital marketing performance metric.
 In banner advertising, it measures each time a viewer clicks through to the advertiser’s website.

 It’s calculated by dividing the number of clicks on your ad by the number of impressions (times your ad was served).
 For example, if you have 10 clicks out of 250 impressions, your CTR would be 4%.